javiorfo/nvim-fuel/README.md

     ft = { "asm", "c", "cpp", "clojure", "go", "haskell", "java", "kotlin", "lua", "python", "rust", "scala", "scheme", "zig" }, opts = {
          -- Not necessary.
-Only if you want to change the setup
+Only if you want to change the setup view = {
              -- Default console size (this applies to popup size too) console_size = 10,

              -- Default autosave before pressing the Fuel shortcut autosave = true,

              -- Default false.
 If you want to show the console in a popup instead of a buffer popup = false
+         }
     },
     keys = {
         { "<leader>fu", "<Plug>Fuel" },